 time out and turn off, so I’m regularly having to go check to see if they’re still on.
 Others required me to refill water tanks.
 Molekule requires none of that.
 In fact, the only thing you have to do is change the filters and your purchase includes a free 1-year filter subscription, so they will just automatically show up at your door.
 After that first year, you can buy a subscription for replacement filters directly from Molekule.
 Sounds like a dream right?
 Well….

 The one downside to it is that is comes with a hefty price tag at $800 dollars.
 Please curb your fainting spells.
 It’s not all doom and gloom.
-Considering how efficient it is, how well it works, and how stunning it looks, to me, its a great investment.
+Considering how efficient it is, how well it works, and how stunning it looks, to me, it’s a great investment.
 I’m a huge advocate for preventative care.
-With the prices of asthma and allergy management rising and the availability of live saving treatments declining, Molekule may lessen the burden a bit, especially if you have a large family prone to allergies or managing asthma.
+With the prices of asthma and allergy management rising and the availability of life saving treatments declining, Molekule may lessen the burden a bit, especially if you have a large family prone to allergies or in the midst of managing asthma.
 I would love the opportunity to try this out myself and do a review, until then, you can give it a try!